jhontue/TollParkingAPI/README.md

 ```
 ### Pricing policy
 Two pricing policy implementations are provided.
 One for each hour spent in the parking and another with a fixed
 amount + each hour.
-Feel free to use your proper price implementation, it can be provided with the configuration.
+Feel free to use your own pricing policy, it can be provided with the builder.

 ```java
 // each hour spent in the parking